simongarton/AdventOfCode/readme.md

 ## 2024

+## Day 21 : Race Condition (0/2)

+Brilliant, but although I'm really close to part 1, I'm not there.

+Imagine a simple numerical keypad, and you have to type out a 3 digit number and press # (well, A).
+Only you're doing this remotely, and so have a 4-way directional pad to move a pointer around the keypad until it's over the number you want, when you can push it.
+Only you can't even do that ... there's a chain of keypads, and you need to write commands for a directional pad to drive a second directional pad which actually operates the numerical one.

+I'm super close - I'm passing the sample, and I've written a slew of tests and it's all making perfect sense.
+But "Your answer is too high."
+I do note that my command sequences I am using are different from the examples - but they are the same length, which is needed for the score - and I suspect if I figure out how it's actually doing it, I would find out what the problem is.

 ## Day 20 : Race Condition (1/2)

 This was fun, even though I don't have part 2 complete yet.